8go/matrix-commander/README.md

 Since the credentials file holds an access token it should be protected and secured.
-One can use different credential files for different users or different rooms.
+One can use different credential files for different users (or different default rooms).

 On creation the credentials file will by default be created in the local directory, so the users sees it right away.
 This is fine if you have